Golden Beach foreshore works

 TS Onslow to Nelson Street, Golden Beach

-Foreshore and seawall reconstruction
+Foreshore works and seawall construction

-This will provide better access to the water and protect the valuable park, coastal pathway and road near the revetment wall from coastal hazards.
+This project will protect the valuable park, coastal pathway and road near the seawall from coastal hazards.

 This is a complex project which requires careful consideration of the potential future impacts of the tidal breakthrough at Bribie Island and in the Pumicestone Passage.